How to Sell Gold Coins for Cash

 More selling options: Online buyers are more willing to consider badly damaged coins that jewelry shops and pawn shops might reject because they look at the weight and purity of the gold.

-Cash For Gold USA has served thousands of customers, paying millions of dollars to those selling their gold coins, valuables, and precious metals including gold, silver, platinum, and palladium.
+Cash For Gold USA has served more than one million customers, paying millions of dollars to those selling their gold coins and precious metals including gold, silver, platinum, and palladium valuables.
 Cash for Gold USA buys all gold coins regardless of denomination, condition or country of origin.

 How to Sell Gold Coins for Cash

-When you want to sell your gold coins, here are some tips:
+When you are looking to sell your gold coins, here are some tips:

 What Gold Coins are Worth

-Three basic factors are considered when determining the value of a coin:1
+There are three basic factors that are considered when determining the value of a coin.

 One easy way to get a rough estimate of the value of your gold coin is to look up the retail price of the coin that dealers are currently asking.
 Keep in mind, the retail price is always higher than what you would get if you sell your coin to a dealer.